Try these top tips on how to save on water bills and avoid getting hosed by your water provider.

 Letting your grass grow a little higher can help conserve water.

-Longer grass blades minimize evaporation, trapping moisture near the roots and keeping water in the soil for extended periods.
+Longer grass blades minimize evaporation, trapping soil moisture near the roots and keeping water in the soil for extended periods.

 This allows the lawn to stay properly hydrated and helps reduce the need for frequent watering.